TheGentlemanOctopus/oracle/README.md

 # The Oracle

-This repo contains code to generate sound reactive patterns for the Oracle art installation.
-The framework provided here was designed to be extendable for future sound-reactive led art installations.
-Led rgb data is communicated over UDP using [OpenPixelControl (OPC)](https://github.com/zestyping/openpixelcontrol)
+Generate sound reactive patterns for the Oracle art installation.
+Based on a generalised 'art scene' model, the framework provided here is extendable for future interactive led art installations.
+During runtime, rgb data is outputted over UDP using [OpenPixelControl (OPC)](https://github.com/zestyping/openpixelcontrol)

 ## Installation

-To use the oracle, you'll need a couple bits of software.
+To use the oracle, you'll need to install a couples pieces of software on your mac/linux development machine.

-First, install required python packages with
+* Install python packages with

 `$ pip install -r requirements.txt`

-For simulation of led displays we use [openpixelcontrol's (OPCs) gl_server](https://github.com/zestyping/openpixelcontrol).
-After installation, ensure it is reachable on the path, e.g.
+* Led displays are simulated with [OPC's gl_server](https://github.com/zestyping/openpixelcontrol).
+After installation, ensure `gl_server` is reachable on the path, e.g.

 `$ sudo ln -s PATH_TO_GL_SERVER /usr/local/bin/gl_server`